Meet our customer hero

 From poor to excellent in just 17 months

 It was also able to be flexible with the notation language it used.
-For the Organization, going down the event-driven process chain (EPC) rather than business process management (BPM) language path was less complex and ensured far greater user acceptance.
+For the Organization, going down the event-driven process chain (EPC) rather business process modelling notation (BPMN) language path was less complex and ensured far greater user acceptance.
 At the beginning of the project, for example, it was registering 10 unique users a week.
 Now that’s up to 70.
 A quick upgrade to the latest version of ARIS also meant the tool was accessible according to WCAG 2 standards.
 More than 80 users benefit from this daily.

 Transform.
 Optimize.
 Control.